almroot/wordfreq/README.md

   -l, --list                List the files that are to be processed
-      --include=            Glob pattern of relative file names to include --exclude=            Glob pattern of relative file names to exclude (default: .git)
+      --include=            Glob pattern of relative file names to include --exclude=            Glob pattern of relative file names to exclude (default: .git) --bias=               A comma-separated string of factor:glob, the factor modifies the default score of 1 (default: 1.0:*)

 Pre-Processing:
       --pre-include-glob=   Glob pattern of included matches